 COMPREHENSIVE KNOT STUDY GUIDE

 Comprehensive compilation of knots used in life critical applications (eg climbing, rescue, etc) - includes test data and tying methods.
-Essential reading for Guides and Instructors.
+Essential reading for Guides, Instructors, and roping technicians.

 Researched and authored by Mark Gommers.